Ukraine crisis: Diplomatic overtures ahead of Biden-Putin phone call | DW | 12.02.2022

 Saturday saw a march of solidarity in Kyiv and calls between Western and Russian leaders over the Ukraine crisis

-US Secretary of State Antony Blinken spoke with his Russian counterpart Sergey Lavrov on Saturday, as did US Defense Secretary Lloyd Austin and his counterpart, Russia's Defense Minister Sergei Shoigu, according to the US State and Defense departments.
+US Secretary of State Antony Blinken spoke with his Russian counterpart, Sergey Lavrov, on Saturday, as did US Defense Secretary Lloyd Austin and Russian Defense Minister Sergei Shoigu, according to the US State and Defense departments.

-Blinken reiterated that diplomatic channels of communication would remain open but to avoid conflict in Ukraine, Moscow needed to tangibly deescalate its force posture on Ukraine's borders, the State Department said.
+Blinken reiterated that diplomatic channels of communication would remain open, but, to avoid conflict in Ukraine, Moscow would need to tangibly de-escalate its force posture on Ukraine's borders, the State Department said.

-State Department spokesman Ned Price said if Russia would invade Ukraine now, the result would be "a resolute, massive, and united transatlantic response."
+State Department spokesman Ned Price said that, if Russia were to invade Ukraine now, the result would be "a resolute, massive, and united trans-Atlantic response."

 Austin and Shoigu also spoke on Saturday, according to the Pentagon.
 The US announced it would remove 150 US military trainers currently located in Ukraine.